 The federal government launched HARP in direct response to the home loan crisis of the early- to mid-2000s.
 With millions of Americans in danger of losing their homes, the Federal Housing Finance Agency began offering these special refinance loans in March 2009.
 The program is slated to run through December 31, 2015.

-Before applying for a HARP loan, it is important to determine if you meet the program’s requirements.
+Before applying for the HARP refinance loan program, it is important to determine if you meet the program’s eligibility requirements.
 Although the financial criteria for HARP qualification are quite flexible, other requirements are rather narrow in scope.

 HARP loans are available for primary residences, second homes, and investment properties.